iver56/clap-detection/README.md

 # clap-detection
-Clap sequence detection on Raspberry Pi using Csound and Python
+Clap sequence/rhythm/pattern detection on Raspberry Pi using Csound and Python

 ## Why